andcoa/HomeLab/README.md

 ## Objective

 This project outlines the process of building a SOC Home Lab.
-It covers the installation and configuration of virtual machines (VMs), setting up networking between VMs, generating attack telemetry, and analyzing data using Splunk and Sysmon.
+It covers the installation and configuration of virtual machines (VMs), setting up networking between VMs, and setting up Splunk and Sysmon for ingesting telemtry.

 ### Skills Learned